In this article, learn about:

 Celigo | Cloud | Pre-built retail connectors; more structured onboarding than general-purpose tools | Higher price point than the others in this group; less self-serve configuration |

 None of these tools natively handle X12, the ANSI (American National Standards Institute) standard governing most retail EDI transaction sets in North America, or AS2 (Applicability Statement 2), the secure transport protocol that major retailers require.
 Every team using these tools for retail EDI connects to a separate translation service or EDI component for X12 parsing and AS2 connectivity.
-The iPaaS tool handles the orchestration.
-The actual EDI compliance work happens in whatever it's connected to.
+The iPaaS tool handles the orchestration but the actual EDI compliance work happens in whatever it's connected to.

 The right deployment model also tends to follow the tools a team already uses.
 A team running heavily on Microsoft infrastructure may find Power Automate the lowest-friction path, even if it requires Azure add-ons to reach production-grade EDI.
 A team already running n8n for other integrations may find a self-hosted EDI workflow a natural extension rather than a new operational commitment.